givemeflan/super-basic-portfolio/README.md

 # super-basic-portfolio
 A basic 3 page portfolio website using HTML5, CSS3, and float properties!
 This portfolio is the amalgamation of the two previous repositories: [first-html-exercises](https://github.com/givemeflan/first-html-exercises) & [css-exercises](https://github.com/givemeflan/css-exercises).
 This portfolio currently does not use Bootstrap, Reset CSS, or is Responsive.
 For my next exercise, I will be using these frameworks.
+Published link: https://givemeflan.github.io/super-basic-portfolio/

 ## The portfolio will consist of 3 pages:
 - Homepage (index.html)